MetaSys-LISBP/IsoCor/doc/tutorials.rst

 :Isotopic tracer: The tracer used for your experiment.
 Available tracers are imported from *isotopes.dat* database file.
 :Resolution: :ref:`Resolution` of the MS analyzer.
 :Resolution measured at: m/z at which the :ref:`resolution <resolution>` is given.
 :Resolution formula: The relationship between the operating :ref:`resolution <resolution>` and the resolution at m/z of the measured metabolite moiety depends on the MS analyzer, which has to be selected.
+If 'datafile' is selected, resolution should be provided for all mass fractions in the measurements file.
 :Tracer purity: Correct for the presence of unlabeled atoms at labeled positions, using the relative abundance of each isotope of the tracer element at labeled positions.
 Default is to assume a perfect purity (i.e. tracer isotope=1).
 :Correct natural abundance of the tracer element: Correct for natural abundance of the tracer element at unlabeled positions.
 Default is no correction.
 :Output data path: Path to the :ref:`Output data`.
 A log file with the same name will be created in the same directory, with a '.log' extension.